 In New City, however, the average commute to work is quite long.
 On average, people spend 31.83 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Like elsewhere in America, most people in New City use a private automobile to get to work.
 But notably, a substantial number of New City‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The most common language spoken in New City is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and French Creole.